 Cervical cancer treatment options depend on the stage of the cancer, the patient’s overall health, and individual factors.
 Treatment for cervical cancer may involve one or a combination of the following approaches:

 Your health care provider will come across the extent/Stage of your cancer during evaluations.

 As with any operation, it’s not without dangers.
 Some issues that could happen are:

 Affordable Cancer Treatment Package in India.
 Savings up to 40 to 60% as compared to U.S. and U.K.

-Q: What is the prognosis of Cervical Cancer?
+Q. What is the prognosis for cervical cancer?